ahmedgamalbakr/Infra/README.md

-# FULL-CI-CD-ITI-PROJECT
+# FULL CI/CD ITI-PROJECT
 > About the Project:

-Task contains the Terraform code to build priavte EKS and bastionhost on aws, The infra includes creating a VPC with public and private subnets, launching bastion instance in the public subnet, and creating Private EKS Cluster .
+Project contains the Terraform code to build priavte EKS and bastionhost on aws, The infra includes creating a VPC with public and private subnets, launching bastion instance in the public subnet, and creating Private EKS Cluster .

 ###                    ______________________________________________________________________________________________